thuml/LogME/README.md

 We have received several requests for the code of LEEP and NCE, therefore we release the code in this repository to help the community.

 Please see the LEEP.py and NCE.py for details.
+LEEP/NCE in the paper were calculated by historical code with bugs.
+New results are available [here](https://github.com/WenWeiTHU/Transfer-Learning-Library/tree/dev-tllib/examples/model_adaption/model_selection), calculated by the LEEP/NCE code in this repo.

 Note that LEEP and NCE requires predictions over the pre-trained classes as input.
 The typical usage may look like: